wesavetheworld/guard/README.md

 # Installation

-Installation is very easy, you can choose to have it installed via curl or wget.
+Installation is very easy, you can choose to have it installed via `curl` or `wget`.

 For cURL, type this into your command line: